EntropyZero/Toucan/README.md

 A sample app is included in the sources that shows the basics of working with Toucan.

+Toucan now supports nested resource loading and authorization.
+See the [wiki](https://github.com/EntropyZero/Toucan/wiki/Nested-Resources) for details.

 ## Roadmap

 Right now there are 3 major items that needs to be addressed as I drive the project to its 1.0 release: